sanketgandhi/sanketgandhi.com/content/posts/2022-06-19--docker-latest-image-tags/index.md

 RUN npm run build
 ```

-`latest` tag never represent latest image it is misunderstanding.
-Whenever we publish image for the first time then `latest` tag gets attach to it.
+It is a misunderstanding that the `latest` tag always represents the most recent image.
+Whenever we publish an image for the first time, the `latest` tag gets attached to it.

-But in subsequent releases if `latest` tag is not change by auther then it will point to same version.
+But in subsequent releases, if `latest` tag is not changed by the author, then it will point to same version.

-If you are using it then it will surely backfire one day.
+If you are using it, then it will surely backfire one day.

 Cheers! 👋